CodingLL25/hangman-mini-game/README.md

 ##### Standard library imports:

-- [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random number generation.
+- [random](https://docs.python.org/3/library/random.html) was used to choose a random word from the category.

 ##### Third-party imports:
 - [Colorama](https://pypi.org/project/colorama/) was used to add colors and styles to the project.